Dog Bloodwork Cost: 2026 Price Guide ($100-$300)

-Your vet just quoted $250 for dog bloodwork and you're wondering if that's normal.
-Here's exactly what you're paying for, how to make sure you're getting fair pricing, and most importantly - how to get maximum value from expensive test results.
+Your vet just quoted a price for bloodwork and you're wondering if it's fair.
+Here's a complete breakdown of what different tests cost, what affects pricing, and how to get maximum value from your investment.

 Complete Blood Work Pricing Breakdown